miLibris/flask-rest-jsonapi/docs/resource.rst

     - endpoint (dict): endpoint information:

-        - alias (str): name of the endpoint
+        - name (str): name of the endpoint
-        - include_view_args (boolean) *Optional*: set it to True if you want to include view kwargs to the endpoint url build context
+        - include_view_kwargs (boolean) *Optional*: set it to True if you want to include view kwargs to the endpoint url build context

     - Meta (class):